Bash Is Ugly, Arcane, and Irreplaceable. Here’s How to Stop Fighting It.

 with_retry 3 curl -sf http://localhost:8080/health

-Here is a complete script that automates setting up a new development project.
-It creates a directory structure, initializes git, sets up a virtual environment, and configures pre-commit hooks.
+Theory is fine.
+Let’s build something you’d actually use.
+Here’s a script that sets up a new development project from scratch — creates the directory structure, initializes git, sets up a virtual environment or npm, configures pre-commit hooks, and runs the initial test suite.

 #!/bin/bash